- Full Name

 Get Barnes' Shirt

-The 2019/20 season has been a breakthrough one for Barnes, as he cemented himself as a key player in Brendan Rodgers’ City side.
+The 2019/20 season was a breakthrough one for Barnes, as he cemented himself as a key player in Brendan Rodgers’ City side.
 Although limited by injury in 2020/21, the Countesthorpe local nevertheless further added credence to his status as an exciting talent in the Premier League.

 With quick feet and the ability to score superb solo goals, the wide midfielder has carried the tag of a rising star for several years.
 A product of City’s Academy, he has been with the Club since the age of nine.

 He made his first team debut away at FC Porto in the UEFA Champions League in December 2016, before joining MK Dons on loan for the second half of the season, where he scored five goals in 23 appearances under former Fox Robbie Neilson.

 He returned to Filbert Way in May to register a brace for the Under-23s against Tottenham Hotspur at White Hart Lane and was rewarded with the Development Squad Player of the Season award.

 During the summer of 2017, the Countesthorpe youngster penned a new four-year deal with the Club before joining Championship side Barnsley on loan, scoring five times in 14 outings.

 He was recalled to King Power Stadium in January 2018 and soon made his domestic debut for the Foxes in an Emirates FA Cup Third Round stalemate at Fleetwood Town.

 His Premier League debut followed as he came off the bench to feature against Southampton in April 2018.

 That summer, Barnes joined West Bromwich Albion on a temporary deal, scoring nine Championship goals in 26 appearances for the Baggies before being recalled in January 2019.